labbsr0x/quarkus-monitor/README.md

 ------------------------ | --------------------------------------------------------- | ---------
-enable                   | Enable the extension.                                     | true path                     | Define the path where the metrics are exposed.            | /metrics exclusions               | List of paths comma-separated where metrics are not apply.| /metrics enable-http-response-size| Enabled the metric for response size                      | false buckets                  | List of values for the buckets used in b5 metrics         | 0.1, 0.3, 1.5, 10.5 error-message            | Key for error messages in the header or request attribute | error-info
+enable                   | Enable the extension.                                     | true path                     | Define the path where the metrics are exposed.            | /metrics exclusions               | List of paths comma-separated where metrics are not apply | /metrics enable-http-response-size| Enabled the metric for response size                      | false buckets                  | Values in seconds for the buckets used in b5 metrics      | 0.1, 0.3, 1.5, 10.5 error-message            | Key for error messages in the header or request attribute | error-info